bellisor/mod1-project-killerbees/README.md

 * How do the most successful movies utilize existing IP or are they completely original?
 * What are the most successful genres of the last decade?
 * Does hiring popular actors and directors have an impact on the success of a film?
+* Assuming the above statement is true, is it enough to for the quality of the film?

 # The Dataset
 We used a combination of webscraping and API calls for our project.